Managing Patients With Hip Fracture

 B. Assess for BM daily, including size, consistency, and color.

-C. Assume your patient will be constipated as a result of immobility, analgesics, and pain.
+C. Assume the patient will be constipated as a result of immobility, analgesics, and pain.

 D. Use a standardized geriatric-appropriate bowel protocol.

-E. Administer prophylactic laxatives as ordered unless contraindicated, for example, diarrhea, multiple daily moderate to large BMs.
+E. Administer prophylactic laxatives as ordered unless contraindicated, for example, diarrhea and multiple daily moderate to large BMs.

 F. Ensure adequate fluid intake and a high-fiber diet where appropriate, for example, bran, prunes, applesauce, and dates.